Web Software Security Learn

 🔍 Step by Step

-This is what document.cookie would return for a logged-in Hackazon user.
+This is what document.cookie returns for a logged-in Hackazon user.

 🏆

-XSS-3 Complete! +100 ptsYou demonstrated a complete session-hijacking attack chain via Reflected XSS.
-In a real attack, this cookie would give the attacker full access to the victim's account.
+XSS-3 Complete! +100 ptsYou demonstrated a complete session-hijacking attack chain.
+In a real attack, this cookie gives the attacker full account access.

 Lab Report & Score